 Gregory Heisler, being the most renowned and respectable photography practitioner, shares 50 incredible portraits of celebrities, world leaders, and athletes along with fascinating, inspiring, and funny stories about how the photos were taken.

 The book offers not only a gorgeous collection of both black & white and color portraits but an engrossing look at the rarely seen art of a master photographer at work.
-It is the most unique book to explore, unlike any other photography books.
+It is the most unique book to explore, unlike any other photography book.

 12. The Photographer’s Mind – Michael Freeman